|Elliott Sound Products||Project 06|

 The high value capacitors could be non-polarised electrolytic types, since they will have (virtually) no DC voltage across them.
-However, these are quite large, and standard electrolytics or even tantalum capacitors may be used instead.
-Polarised caps will function normally without DC bias, but tantalum is my least favourite capacitor type, and isn't recommended.
-Standard aluminium electrolytics are actually perfectly alright with no bias (despite what you may read elsewhere), and if sufficiently large (in value) will contribute virtually no measurable distortion.
+However, these are quite large, and standard (polarised) electrolytics may be used instead.
+Polarised caps will function normally without DC bias, but do not use tantalum caps - they are my least favourite capacitor type, and are not recommended for use with zero DC bias.
+Standard aluminium electrolytics are actually perfectly alright with no bias (despite what you may have read), and if sufficiently large (in value) will contribute virtually no measurable distortion.
 The AC voltage across C2L/R and C3L/R will never exceed ~5mV at any frequency down to 10Hz, and these caps play no part in the equalisation process.
-Feel free to increase the value if you wish (100uF is not a problem).
+Feel free to increase the value if you wish (100µF is not a problem).

-The low value capacitors should be 2.5% tolerance if obtainable, otherwise you may be able to measure a selection of standard tolerance caps to find those which are closest to the required value.
+The low value capacitors should be 2.5% tolerance if obtainable, otherwise you may be able to measure a selection of standard tolerance caps to find those which are closest to the required value - preferably to within 1%.
 Some deviation from the ideal RIAA equalisation curve will occur if these caps are too far from the designated values.
 More important is matching between channels - this should be as accurate as possible.

 Resistors (as always) should be 1% metal film for close tolerance and low noise.
 This design differs from most in that the low and high frequency equalisation are performed separately, with the LF being active and the HF passive.
 Because of the low value of the output resistor, a following stage input impedance down to 22k will cause little degradation of the EQ curve.